 1).
-Make sure you have a fully qualified climbing guide or climbing Sherpa who can fix ropes and manage your safety correctly.
+Make sure you have a fully qualified climbing guide furthermore have climbing Sherpa’s who can fix ropes and manage your safety correctly.

 2).
 Make sure your team have their own private ropes to fix high on Island peak.

 3).
-Make sure you have two / three night acclimatizing in Island Peak Base Camp prior to your ascent.
+Make sure you have two nights acclimatizing in Island Peak Base Camp prior to your ascent.
 You should also be using high camp.

 5).
-Make sure you have adequate training with all equipment before leaving Island peak BC
+Make sure you have adequate training with all equipment before leaving Island peak base camp.

 9).
 Make sure you have previous altitude experience

 I witnessed some serious neglect from other teams.
-The climbers had no idea the risks they were taking climbing on the fixed lines which have been there since 2013 and previous.
+The climbers had no idea the risks they were taking climbing on the fixed lines which have been there from the previous season.
 Some of our team members met a Canadian climber who fell on the head wall because the fixed ropes and anchor came out of the mountain.
 I have witnessed broken legs, arms and people falling into the gully’s and usually see so many people turn around because they haven’t done the training or come with the right skill set for the climb.
 Read some REVIEWS from our trips.

 Your Guides Need to be Checking the Anchors